 Do I have an eating disorder?

-Often times an eating disorder is present in one's life for some time before they realize it's a problem.
+Many times an eating disorder is present in one's life for some time before they realize that it's a problem.
 Eating Disorders are often followed by anxiety, depression, low self esteem and significant mood disturbance.

 If you are uncertain that you might be struggling with an eating disorder, eating disordered thoughts or eating disordered behavior; please ask yourself the following questions.